 "The carpet material can be fully recycled to its original form in an economically viable way"

-Chemical concern DSM and start-up Niaga (‘again’ in reverse) have developed carpet material which can be fully restored to its original form in an economically viable way and without compromising on quality.
+DSM and Niaga (‘again’ in reverse) have developed carpet material which can be fully restored to its original form in an economically viable way and without compromising on quality.
 The new technology 1. cuts production costs, 2. reduces energy and 3. reduces water use, compared to traditional methods.

 To further refine their technology, DSM-Niaga is collaborating with other manufacturers.
 Together with Lacom GmbH, a world leader in laminate flooring, DSM-Niaga has developed a machine that uses 90% less energy than traditional lamination processes and reduces water waste to zero.